E11 THE PLUME AND FEATHER TRADE

 Marie Antoinette, nicknamed “featherhead,” is credited with starting the fashion for wearing plumed hats in the 1770s.

 Fashion trends and feather wearing was a tradition in western Europe but became more wide-spread after the Civil War, when capes, collars, bonnets, and hats decorated with bird feathers were in style among women living in cosmopolitan centers of Europe and America.
 In a letter dated in 1865, just after the Civil War, ornithologist John Gould wrote when he was trying to obtain birds for taxidermy that “The Ladies have so stripped us of birds for their bonnets that but few are now in the market, and these of course are high priced.”
+You can also find information at sites like 레플리카.

 The January 18, 1868, issue of Harper’s Bazaar in the “New York Fashion” section stated: “A few of the feather and fur bonnets, now so fashionable in Europe, have just been imported.
 The feathers used are those of the grebe and pheasant.”